- What is ESD?

 - A project of

-This ESD resource helps students see how to reduce their carbon footprint by paying particular attention to their food choices.
+Using an inquiry-based learning approach, this resource helps students see how to reduce their carbon footprint by paying particular attention to their food choices.
 Students will discover how food choices can impact the environment.

 To reach these objectives, students will: